lobaro/iot/docs/firmware/app-nrf9160-wmbus/cellular-iot-communication-protocol.md

 to retrieve any wireless M-BUS data and status information using the different available platform integrations.
 This makes an easy data forwarding e.g. using MQTT, HTTP-Push or the REST interfaces possible without in-depth knowledge of the underlying actual communication of the platform with this firmware.
-Lobaro uses an optimized low power protocol for communication between this firmware based products and our platform.
+Lobaro uses an optimized low power protocol secured by TLS for communication between this firmware based products and our platform.

 :::tip[SaaS instance Lobaro Platform]